Why It Works

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and arrange the coals on one side of the charcoal grate.
 Set cooking grate in place, cover grill, and allow to preheat for 5 minutes.
+Alternatively, set half the burners on a gas grill to medium-high heat, cover, and preheat for 10 minutes.
 Clean and oil the grilling grate.

 Meanwhile, stir together melted butter and 2 teaspoons soy sauce.
 Set aside.

 Arrange mushrooms near, but not over, the coals.
 Cook, turning and basting frequently with soy sauce glaze, until mushrooms are cooked through and browned outside, 4 to 8 minutes depending on the mushroom type and size.

 Transfer cooked mushrooms to a plate as they are ready and let rest 5 minutes.

 In a small bowl, stir together sesame seeds, mirin, and remaining 2 teaspoons soy sauce.